csu-hci-projects/FA24-WesterbergJ-McCreA-OlsenR/README.txt

-# FA24-WesterbergJ-McCreA-OlsenR
+# FA24-WesterbergJ-McCreA-OlsenR-ReichelA

 Showcase: https://youtu.be/x7_JpPfqfE8
 Explanation: https://youtu.be/wc8Hesec8VM

-Richey Olsen - Created the base project, main menu, and level 2.
-Added functionality for ammo as well as the ammo UI.
-Implemented the targets and hazards objects.
-Implemented the level switching mechanism when all targets are destroyed.

-Audrey McCrea - Implemented the health and ammo pick ups.
-Implemented a lot of textures, effects, and details to level one.
-Made the starting house in level 2

-Jack Westerberg - Created the health bar UI and functionality.
-Implemented damage interaction and health regeneration interaction with health pickups.
-Added death animation, respawn after four seconds, and damage animation.
-Did not contribute to any of level one map layout features or object textures/movements.

-The application starts from the main menu.
-When the player starts level one, they will spawn in the structure with no weapon or ammo, but will have 100 health.
-The player needs to walk up the outside structure to pickup the weapon to the eliminate all the targets.
-The player must avoid all hazards or they will recieve damage.
-To regain any health, the player must walk over a health pickup to regain 20 health.
-Similar to health, if the player runs out of ammo, their weapon will not fire and they must walk over an ammo pickup for a resupply of 10.
-If the player's health reaches 0, they will die and will respawn at the beginning location after four seconds.
-Once the player eliminates all the targets, they will begin level two with the same objectives.
+Richey Olsen - Created the base project, implemented target tracking, implemented key challenge, implemented unlockable non-teleportable areas

+Audrey McCrea - Made win level, decorated levels with static meshes, implemented sound effect for targets and gun

+Jack Westerberg - Printed target tracking to screen, placed targets in the world, implemented grabbable objects

+Ashley Reichel - Reload function, adjusted projectile speed, moving targets, implemented ammo tracking

+The game starts in TestMap allowing the player to teleport around.
+There are two areas where the player can't teleport into.
+Once the player grabs onto the gun, they can shoot 3 targets to unlock the first area.
+They can also grab the golden tube looking key and take it to the pedestal to unlock the second locked area in the world.
+If the player runs out of ammo, they just press A on the controller to reload.
+After the player has shot all 13 targets in the world, they get teleported into a win level.

 Meeting Times

-10-11 10am lab
+11-15
-- Started prep for project 1
+- Started prep for project 2
-- Made temporary GitHub repo
 - Chose common engine version (5.3.2)
-- Audrey McCrea, Richey Olsen, Jack Westerberg
+- Audrey McCrea, Richey Olsen, Jack Westerberg, Ashley Reichel 11-29
-10-18
-- Created project file
+- Transfered lab into project
-- Put starter content on GitHub
-- Audrey McCrea, Richey Olsen, Jack Westerberg
+- Audrey McCrea, Richey Olsen, Jack Westerberg, Ashley Reichel 12-2
-10-21
 - Created a plan outline
+- Audrey McCrea, Richey Olsen, Jack Westerberg, Ashley Reichel 12-4
+- Fixed any bug related to the transfer
-- Richey Olsen
+- Audrey McCrea, Richey Olsen, Jack Westerberg, Ashley Reichel 12-5
-10-23
+- Worked on reloading
-- Started working on hazards, targets, and level 1
+- Worked on targets
+- Worked on moving targets challenge
+- Worked on key challenge
-- Audrey McCrea, Richey Olsen, Jack Westerberg
+- Audrey McCrea, Richey Olsen, Jack Westerberg, Ashley Reichel 12-6
-10-25 (10-11:30)
-- Finished hazards, and targets
-- Finished the mechanism to switch levels when targets are all gone
-- Started level 1 (aesthetics)
+- level 1 (aesthetics)
+- Worked grabbable objects
+- Win level
+- Reload sound
+- Fixed target counting
+- Fixed lighting
-- Audrey McCrea, Richey Olsen
+- Audrey McCrea, Richey Olsen, Jack Westerberg, Ashley Reichel